 Pros: All data is always on a remote server.

-Pros: Data is more secure, as it's only in one location at any time
+Pros: Data is more secure, as it's only in one location at any time.

 sudo apt install gnome-tweak-tool mousepad aptitude thunar

-Program configuration files can be found in many locations of the OS.
+System-wide program configuration files can be found in many locations of the OS.
 The most common location is the